Steeping the Perfect Cup of Tea

 Step 3: Strain the tea to remove leaves.

-Step 4: Dilute it to desired strength.
+Step 4: Dilute it to the desired strength.
 If you are adding honey, now is a good time.

 Step 6: Serve with lots of ice.